magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-install.md

 ## What's in this topic

-This topic describes how to install a third-party theme for a Magento 2 store.
+This topic describes how to install a third-party {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} for a Magento 2 store.

 To install a theme, you need to add its code to your Magento 2 instance code base, and then register it in the database.
 The way a theme is distributed determines how to do this:

 - if a theme is just a set of files, for example an archive, add the theme manually.
-- if a theme is a composer package, install it using composer.
+- if a theme is a {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}composer{% endglossarytooltip %} package, install it using composer.
-- if a theme is distributed as an extension, use the **Web Setup Wizard** in Magento Admin.
+- if a theme is distributed as an extension, use the **Web Setup Wizard** in {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.

 The following sections contain more installation about each installation flow.